Value cache encoding: Cache Consistency

 The receiver side runs the same placement and replacement policy for the VC as the sender.
 Thus, the value of the data sent over the bus is copied in the receiver VC at the same index location, as in the sender VC.
-We use one extra control bit to indicate whether the data being sent over the bus is the verbatim data or an index to the VC.
+Engineers use one extra control bit to indicate whether the data being sent over the bus is the verbatim data or an index to the VC.
 A memory-write activity is handled in a similar fashion.

 Example

 We assume that initially the values 100 and 200 are not present in the VC.
 During Transaction #1, A is sent from the memory to the cache.
 The requested data item, stored at some address (say address X of the memory) has a value 100.
 The memory controller searches the VC for the value 100 and detects a miss.
 Therefore, the value 100 is sent over the off-chip data bus.
 Also, following our power protocol, the value 100 is stored at the same location (say 5) of the VCs of both the source and the destination.
 For Transaction #2, the memory controller searches for the value 200, cannot find the value in the VC, and repeats the steps as described above.
 At this point the value caches at the both ends contain data values 100 and 200.
 In Transaction #3, the memory controller finds that a value 100 has to be sent to serve a read request (of the same memory location as before, or of a different memory location that has the same value).
 But, note that the value 100 is already present in the VC of the sender in location 5 as a result of Transaction #1.
 Therefore, instead of sending the value 100, the memory controller just sends the index value 5.
 The receiver, on the other hand, fetches the value of the actual data (100 in this case) from location 5 of its VC.
 Finally, in Transaction #4, we want to send the data item D having a value 200 to the memory (i.e., a write request).
 But, the value 200 is already cached in both the VCs as a result of Transaction #2 from memory to cache.
 Consequently, the index to the cached copy (present in the VC) of value 200 is used to complete Transaction #4 but in the reverse direction.
 This last transaction shows that, the data placed in the VCs during a transaction in one direction can be re-used (from the VC) during a transaction in the reverse direction.